 In its career progression tips, the Royal College of Nursing emphasises the value of Nursing MSc degrees and the importance of building your professional network.

-The 100% online MSc Nursing Studies from the University of Sunderland has been designed to equip ambitious healthcare practitioners in the UK and across the world with the knowledge, skills and network to succeed in senior Nursing, midwifery and healthcare roles and to advance to higher pay bands, or develop greater depth and understanding within their current roles and scope of practice.
+The 100% online MSc Nursing Studies from the University of Sunderland has been designed to equip registered nurses in the UK and across the world with the knowledge, skills and network to succeed in senior nursing, midwifery and healthcare roles and to advance to higher pay bands, or develop greater depth and understanding within their current roles and scope of practice.

 Learn from skilled professionals recognised for excellence in teaching and research

-You’ll be taught by a team of experienced and highly skilled professionals who each have at least one specialist area of both clinical and teaching expertise.
-The team are experts in patient-centred care and have a unique relationship with our Patient, Carer and Public Involvement Group who take part in a variety of activities to support learning.
+You’ll be taught by a team of experienced and highly-skilled professionals who each have at least one specialist area of both clinical and teaching expertise.
+The team are experts in patient-centred care and have a unique relationship with our Patient, Carer and Public Involvement (PCPI) group who take part in a variety of activities to support learning.

 What will you study?

-Studying for the MSc Nursing Studies, you will learn how to critically evaluate current research and advance scholarship that is specifically related to Nursing and healthcare, including teaching and learning, leadership and service or practice development and improvement.
+Studying for the MSc Nursing Studies, you will learn how to critically evaluate current research and advance scholarship that is specifically related to nursing practice and healthcare, including teaching and learning, leadership and service or practice development and improvement.

-This Masters course allows you to specialise in a field of interest and develops your skills of self-direction, problem solving, decision making and originality in complex and unpredictable situations.
-You will learn how to autonomously plan and implement tasks and continue to advance your knowledge and understanding of advanced Nursing and innovation in healthcare, developing new skills to a high level.
+This master’s course allows you to specialise in a field of interest and develops your skills of self-direction, critical thinking, problem solving, decision making and originality in complex and unpredictable situations.
+You will learn how to autonomously plan and implement tasks and continue to advance your knowledge and understanding of advanced nursing and innovation in healthcare, developing new skills to a high level.

 Key knowledge and skills taught on this course: